adelevie/parse_resource/README.md

 Contributing to ParseResource
 -----------------------------

 *   Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 *   Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 *   Fork the project
 *   Start a feature/bugfix branch
 *   Commit and push until you are happy with your contribution
 *   Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
-(A little hypocritical since I haven't written tests yet)
+*   Create `parse_resource.yml` in the root of the gem folder.
+Using the same format as `parse_resource.yml` in the instructions (except only creating a `test` environment, add your own API keys.
 *   Please try not to mess with the Rakefile, version, or history.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 Copyright